SafetyLight/SafetyLight/README.md

 # Welcome to SafetyLight LLC's GitHub

 SafetyLight helps businesses illuminate their path to a **secure and compliant information security management program** (ISMP).
-SafetyLight LLC specializes in cybersecurity consulting and secure software development, providing insights and expertise meet your specific  needs and enhance your information security capabilities.
+SafetyLight specializes in cybersecurity consulting and secure software development, providing insights and expertise meet your specific  needs and enhance your information security capabilities.

-SafetyLight's mission is to make security and compliance approachable, actionable, and effective without unnecessary complexity.
+Our mission is to make security and compliance approachable, actionable, and effective without unnecessary complexity.

 ---